jackyhuynh/MyAIStuff/R_inventory_prediction/README.md

 ![alt](https://github.com/jackyhuynh/data_science_and_visualization/blob/main/R_inventory_prediction/images/1.PNG)

 Hypothesis from plot.
 According to the plot, we can easily see people who buy grocery have a 100% change to buy detergent paper (and vice versa); or people who buy detergent paper will have a change of 75% to 90% to buy milk (and vice versa)...
 Combine the plotting and statistic together will help business to make correct decision.
-Please click [here](https://github.com/jackyhuynh/data_science_and_visualization/blob/main/R_inventory_prediction/src/Markdown-WholeSale.pdf) for the full statistic and prediction.
+Please click [here](https://github.com/jackyhuynh/data_science_and_visualization/blob/main/R_inventory_prediction/src/Markdown-WholeSale.pdf) for the full statistic and data analyst.

 ### Technology
 * Business Analyst